Jaaga/VideoVolunteers-Rails/README.md

 ## Instructions to run after cloning

-Note: the sql files are not included in the repository.
+Note: the sql files needed for this to work are not included in the repository.

 > $ bundle install